Owen C. Pell ’80, LLD ’11, chair

 Kenneth A. Goldblatt ’87

-Goldblatt is chief information officer and portfolio manager at S Squared Technology, a hedge fund that invests in small and mid-sized technology companies.
+Goldblatt is chief investment officer and portfolio manager at S Squared Technology, a hedge fund that invests in small and mid-sized technology companies.
 He is responsible for portfolio and risk management as well as the firm’s research process and strategic direction.

 Before joining S Squared in 1993, he was an investment banking associate at Oppenheimer & Co. from 1992 to 1993.
 From 1987 to 1990, after graduating from Binghamton University with a Bachelor of Science in computer science (with honors), he was a software engineer at American Management Systems, an IT consulting firm.